William Beckford (novelist): Art collection

 The Fonthill vase, of Chinese Jingdezhen porcelain but adorned with metallic mounts in Europe, was the earliest piece of Chinese porcelain documented to reach Europe, in 1338.
 It was once in the possession of William Beckford.
 It is now in the National Museum of Ireland.

 Beckford was a compulsive and restless collector, who also frequently sold works, sometimes later repurchasing them.
 His collection was notable for its many Italian Quattrocento paintings, then little collected and relatively inexpensive.
 Despite his interest in Romantic medievalism, he owned few medieval works, though many from the Renaissance.
 He was also interested in showy Asian objects such as Mughal hardstone carvings.
 Although he avoided the classical marbles typically sought by well-educated English collectors, much of his collection was of 18th-century French furniture and decorative arts, then priced enormously high compared with paintings, by modern standards.
-He bought a single Turner in 1800, when the artist was only 25 (The Fifth Plague of Egypt, £157.10s), in 1828 William Blake's drawings for Gray's Elegy, and several works by Richard Parkes Bonington, but in general he preferred older works.
+He bought a single Turner in 1800, when the artist was only 25 (The Fifth Plague of Egypt, £157.10s), in 1828 William Blake's drawings for Thomas Gray's Elegy, and several works by Richard Parkes Bonington, but in general he preferred older works.

 By 1822 Beckford was short of funds and in debt.
 He put Fonthill Abbey up for sale, for which 72,000 copies of Christie's illustrated catalogue were sold at a guinea apiece; the pre-sale view filled every farmhouse in the neighbourhood with visitors from London.
 Fonthill, with part of his collection, was sold before the sale for £330,000 to John Farquhar, who had made a fortune selling gunpowder in India.

 Farquhar at once auctioned the art and furnishings in the "Fonthill sale" of 1823, at which Beckford and his son-in-law, the Duke of Hamilton, bought much, often more cheaply than the first price Beckford had paid, as the market was somewhat depressed.
 What remained of the collection, as maintained and added to at Lansdown Tower, amounting virtually to a second collection, was inherited by the Dukes of Hamilton.
 Much of that was dispersed in the "Hamilton Palace sale" of 1882, one of the major sales of the century.

 The Fonthill sale precipitated William Hazlitt's scathing review of Beckford's taste for "idle rarities and curiosities or mechanical skill," fine bindings, bijouterie and highly finished paintings, "the quintessence and rectified spirit of still-life", republished in Hazlitt's Sketches of the Picture Galleries of England (1824), and richly demonstrating his own prejudices.
 Beckford pieces are now in museums all over the world.
 Hazlitt was unaware that the sale had been salted with lots inserted by Phillips the auctioneer that had never passed Beckford's muster: "I would not disgrace my house by Chinese furniture," he remarked later in life.
 "Horace Walpole would not have suffered it in his toyshop at Strawberry Hill".